 Even their family member’s properties weren’t safe.
 Edward Gale Boldero had put some property in the name of his daughter, Sophia.
 In order to try to get that property, his creditors claimed that ‘the bankrupt’ had known of his impending financial problems before the transaction took place.
 To keep her own property, Miss Boldero had to prove that she wasn’t sharing her means with ‘the bankrupt.’

 Banks in Britain at the time were self regulating.
 This didn’t mean they could do what they liked, but that they took responsibility for their own industry.

-They feared a possible “run” on the small country banks, as was depicted in the film “It’s a Wonderful Life” a century later.
+They feared a possible ‘run’ on the small country banks, of the kind that would be depicted in the film “It’s a Wonderful Life” a century later.
 If all the creditors of connected banks tried to take out their cash at once, other banks could fail.

-Smaller banks did not have enough cash at hand to pay off their creditors in the event of such a “run”.
+Smaller banks did not have enough cash in hand to pay off their creditors in the event of such a ‘run.’
 The money was usually invested elsewhere.
 (In fact, Boldero and Lushington’s problem seemed to start with cash flow problems related to a Northern Bank.)